sophiawang0829/DS-Take-Home-Challenge/README.md

 - If you identified segments that responded differently to the test, can you guess the reason?
 Would this change your point 1 conclusions?

+### 18. On-Line Video Challenge
+##### Goal:
+The goal is to optimize the videos promoted on the home-page and, therefore, maximize ads revenue.
+##### Challenge Description:
+- Classify each video into one the 3 categories below and explain your approach:
+  - "Hot" - means trending up.
+These videos are candidate to be shown.
+  - "Stable and Popular" - video view counts are flat, but very high.
+These videos are candidates to be shown too.
+  - "Everything else" - these videos won't be shown.
+- What are the main characteristics of the "hot videos"?
+- After having identified the characteristics of the hot videos, how would you use this information from a product standpoint?